 Gluten-Free Buckwheat Crêpes are a nutritious alternative to crepes made with refined flours.
 Earthy and slightly nutty in taste, they are a delicious and healthy way to start the day.

-Serve these heavenly crêpes warm with berry jam or one of these delicious crepe filling suggestions from Rebecca Franklin, About.com Guide to French Foods.
+Serve these heavenly crêpes warm with berry jam or a delicious crepe filling suggestions.

 To Prepare Crêpe Batter: